LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 6 - Loading state and register form.md

 </template>
 ```

-## Question: I submit the register form but can't see loading state, what to do?
+## Question: I submit the registration form but can't see the loading state, what to do?

-This is normal especially if you work in local environment, there are several options to trigger loading state, the easiest ones are:
+This is normal especially if you work in the local environment, there are several options to trigger the loading state, the easiest ones are:

-1. You can just change `const loading = ref(false);` default value from `false` to `true` and refresh the page.
+1. You can just change the `const loading = ref(false);` default value from `false` to `true` and refresh the page.
 Your form immediately will be in a loading state.
-2. To immitate network latency you can add `sleep(3)` in the beginning of your API `RegisterController` to delay the response for 3 seconds.
+2. To imitate network latency you can add `sleep(3)` at the beginning of your API `RegisterController` to delay the response for 3 seconds.
 Only if you're working locally and do not forget to remove it.

-Congratulations, now you know how to implement most commonly used practices using forms.
+Congratulations, now you know how to implement the most commonly used practices using forms.

-As you noticed we still do have  `console.log(response.data);` after registration was succesful.
+As you noticed we still do have  `console.log(response.data);` after registration was successful.
 Let's dive into authentication scaffolding.